UniGO: Global Opportunity Program

 What will I do?

-• This will begin with a pre-travel module and workshops from November 2025, which will introduce you to key perspectives on environmental sustainability, including local, national and global challenges.
+• You will complete a pre-travel module and attend mandatory pre-departure workshops, introducing you to key perspectives on environmental sustainability, including local, national and global challenges.

-• Then you’ll undertake your four-week overseas trip between 10 January - 7 February 2026 with a group of 30 students, accompanied by teaching staff and our partners on the ground.
+• Your 4-week overseas trip will take place between 10 January - 7 February 2026 with a group of 35 students, accompanied by 2 teaching staff and our partners on the ground.

-• You’ll visit a diverse range of environmental sustainability initiatives delivered by not-for-profit and community groups and, wherever possible, we will introduce you to University of Tasmania Alumni and Australian volunteers working in-country.
+• You’ll visit and contribute to a diverse range of environmental sustainability initiatives delivered by not-for-profit and community groups and, wherever possible, we will introduce you to University of Tasmania Alumni and Australian volunteers working in-country.

-• UniGO will introduce students to accessible language learning activities through an individualised, immersive approach.
-Daily, social interactions in-country will increase students’ exposure to real-life situations, allow them to practice communication, and strengthen cultural understanding and confidence.
+• You will learn basic language skills by engaging with local partners, students, and through structured lessons.
+Daily, social interactions will allow you to practice communication, and strengthen cultural understanding and confidence.

 Eligibility